Visas and permits for international students who wish to work in the UK

 Tier 1 (Exceptional Talent)

-Applications for Tier 1 (Exceptional Talent) must be endorsed by a 'designated competent body' (for example, the Royal Society, the Arts Council England, the British Academy and the Royal Academy of Engineering).
+Applicants for Tier 1 (Exceptional Talent) must be endorsed by a 'designated competent body' (for example, the Royal Society, the Arts Council England, the British Academy and the Royal Academy of Engineering) as a 'recognised' or 'emerging' leader in their field of expertise (science, humanities, engineering, medicine, digital technology or the arts).
 There are 1,000 visas available through this arrangement per year.

 Tier 2 (General)